truenas/documentation/content/CORE/Notices/MicrosoftLDAPDefaults2020.md

 + Windows 10 1903
 + Windows 10 1909

-This change impacts LDAP communication between the FreeNAS or TrueNAS server and the Domain Controllers in the Active Directory domain.
-This could cause interruption or connection lost between FreeNAS or TrueNAS and the Active Directory.
+This change impacts LDAP communication between the TrueNAS server and the Domain Controllers in the Active Directory domain.
+This can cause interruptions or connection loss between TrueNAS and the Active Directory.
 Specifically, any Windows system from the above list that installs the March 2020 update can see this default behavior:

 + Channel binding information must be provided from the Windows client to the server.
 + Domain Controllers require signing